A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Reduced Gyrokinetic Equations in a Hermite Representation

-The phase mixing term, $ik_z[\sqrt{n}g_{n-1} + \sqrt{n+1}g_{n+1}]$, depends on $g_{n\pm 1}$ and results in the transfer of energy between scales in phase space.
-The dependence of the equation for $g_n$ on $g_{n+1}$ is responsible for the closure problem; the evolution of a given moment depends directly on the next higher order moment, so the set of equations is not closed.
-Some approximation scheme is required.
-The simplest closure scheme is truncation: explicitly evolve $n_{\max}$ moment equations, and set $g_{n_{\max}+1}=0$.
-If a sufficiently high number of moments is retained, the simulation can be considered to be kinetic and closure by truncation generally does not disturb the low order moments.
+The phase mixing term, $ik_z[\sqrt{n} f_{\mathbf k, n-1} + \sqrt{n+1} f_{\mathbf k, n+1}]$, depends on $ f_{\mathbf k, n\pm 1}$ and results in the transfer of energy between scales in phase space (see the following section for a detailed discussion).
+The dependence of the equation for $ f_{\mathbf k,n}$ on $ f_{\mathbf k, n+1}$ is responsible for the closure problem; the evolution of a given moment depends directly on the next higher order moment, so the set of equations is not closed.
+Some truncation strategy is required.
+The simplest closure scheme is naive truncation: explicitly evolve $n_{\max}$ moment equations, and set $ f_{\mathbf k, n_{\max}+1}=0$.
+If the system is sufficiently collisional, low-moment truncation is viable~\cite{braginskii_65}.
+In a weakly collisional system, if a sufficiently high number of moments is retained, the simulation can be considered to be kinetic and closure by truncation, or via a simple high-n closure~\cite{loureiro_2013}, generally does not disturb the low order moments~\cite{Hatch13,jpp2014}.
 If, however, one wishes to evolve a fluid system (i.e. evolve only a few moments), simple truncation will generally produce deviations from the kinetic system, particularly at low collisionality where Landau damping / phase mixing is an important effect.

-The HP closure has been shown to faithfully reproduce kinetic Landau damping rates and linear growth rates.
-Indeed, our simulations exhibit good agreement between kinetic linear growth rates and fluid growth rates using the HP closure.
-A representative example is shown in Fig.~\ref{linear_agreement}, where it is seen that the HP closure and the full kinetic system produce unstable growth rates that are in close agreement

-However, the focus solely on linear physics is a major limitation.
-Several recent papers have shown that Landau damping or phase mixing rates in the presence of turbulence can differ substantially from the linear expectation~\cite{plunk2013,kanekar_schekochihin_dorland_loureiro_2015,Hatch_2016, Meyrand1185}.
-If one constructs the energy equation corresponding to Eqs,~\ref{L}~\ref{N}, the contribution from phase mixing defines the energy flux to higher order moments~\cite{jpp2014}: $J_{n+1/2}=\pi^{1/2} i k_z \sqrt{n+1} g^*_n g_{n+1}$: the rate at which energy is transferred to/from higher order moments is defined by a correlation between two neighboring moments.
-The linear physics defines a fixed relationship between $g_n$ and $g_{n+1}$, which the HP closure hard-codes into the model.
-In the presence of turbulence, however, the various moments are continually perturbed by the nonlinearity, resulting in correlations that can differ substantially from the linear expectation.

-In order to gain insight into these dynamics, we analyze the simulated values of the coefficients governing the relationship between $g_4$ and $g_3$ ($A$) as well as $g_4$ and $g_2$ ($B$).
-Simulation data from the the most unstable wavenumber, $k_x,\, k_y,\, k_z\, = 0,\, 0.7,\, 0.4$, is shown in Fig.~\ref{example 2} for parameter point ($\omega_T = 8, \nu = 0.05$), at which both HP and simple truncation deviate strongly from a kinetic simulation.
-The figure shows the coefficients in the nonlinear simulation along with the HP values.